 an explanation of why the case does not comply with policy.
 Notify the adjudicating

-component and FO, when applicable, of the deficiency and the required corrective action(s)
+component and/or FO, when applicable, of the deficiency and the required corrective

-Use Form SSA-1774-U5 (Request for Corrective Action) to return group I and group II
+Use Form SSA-1774-U5 (Request for Corrective Action) to return cases with group I

-deficiencies, and TCAs which may affect the disability determination or the period
+or group II deficiencies, or TCAs which may affect the disability determination or

 Use Form SSA-5524-U3 (Request for Assistance) to request development from the FO.

-Use Form SSA-847-U3 (SSA Request for Case Action) to return TCAs to the adjudicating
+Use Form SSA-847-U3 (SSA Request for Case Action) to return cases with TCAs to the

-When the adjudicating component or FO, as applicable, corrects the deficient case
+When the adjudicating component and/or FO, as applicable, corrects the deficient case

-or completes the required development and returns it to OQR for review, re-evaluate
+or completes the required development and returns the case to OQR for review, the

 the case following the procedures outlined above in step 3.